 Homeowners who need a large amount of cash for renovations, medical bills, their children’s education or other big expenses often choose to borrow a home equity line of credit, or HELOC.

-But like any other type of loan that’s secured by your home, a HELOC shouldn’t be undertaken lightly.
-Failure to repay according to the loan terms could hurt your credit score and result in the loss of your home through foreclosure.
+Like any loan that uses your home as collateral, a HELOC is not to be regarded lightly.
+Failure to repay according to the loan terms will damage your credit score and result in you losing your home through foreclosure.

-Perhaps the biggest drawback is that if your home declines in value, you could end up owing more on your first mortgage and HELOC combined than your home is worth.
-This situation, referred to as being “upside down” or “underwater,” means you won’t be able to refinance your mortgage or sell your home without great difficulty.
+An even bigger drawback of a HELOC is that if your home value falls, you could end up owing more than your home is worth.
+This situation, known as being “upside down” or “underwater,” means you won’t be able to refinance your mortgage and selling your home will be difficult.